 Located in the heart of Indian capital, Jama Masjid is considered one of the largest mosques of India located in Old Delhi.
-Made of marble and red sandstone, the charm of this structure increases by manifolds.
+Made of marble and red sandstone, the charm of this structure can only be felt and not put into words.
 According to historians, this building was Shah Jahan’s last architectural glory.
 Shah Jahan had also built another mosque of the same in the city of Agra as well.
-The mosque was built between 1644-1658.
-And many times, it is also referred to as the Friday Mosque.
+The mosque was built between 1644 and 1658.
+And quite often, it is also referred to as the Friday Mosque.
 Apparently, the word Jama in Jama Masjid means Friday.

-One can use Gate 1, 2 and 3 for entry access.
-The gate on the eastern side was used for imperial use mainly.
+One can use Gate number 1, 2 and 3 for entry access.
+The gate on the eastern side was initially used for imperial use mainly.
 The entry to the mosque is free, however, if you want to take a camera inside then, you will have to pay INR 300.
 There is a separate ticket to climb the 121 steps for which you will need to shell out INR 100.
-The grandeur of the mosque is such that close to 25,0000 Muslims can pray at a time.
+The grandeur of the mosque is such that close to 25,000 people can pray at a time.

 It was the Mughal Emperor Shah Jahan who built Jama Masjid.
 It is believed that more than 5000 workers had put their efforts to build the mosque.
 The construction of the mosque was done under the wazir, Saadullah Khan.
 As for the cost, it is believed that at that time, the expenses incurred were close to one million rupees.

 It is said that after the British victory in the Revolt of 1857, the Britishers had confiscated the mosque and also had stationed the soldiers there.
 And it is also said that the Britishers also wanted to destroy the mosque as an act of punishment to the city.
 However, due to the opposition faced by them, the destruction couldn’t be done.

 1. Beautiful Paintings.
 There are many paintings out of which a visitor can have a fairly good idea of the long-gone history of Delhi and its various nuances.